Small-scale project management: Application

-A final issue of some importance is the need for underpinning support from the host institution or organisation.
+A final issue of some importance is the need for underpinning support from the host institution or organization.
 The guidelines for applying PRINCE2 to small projects recommend that the institution within which the project is running should as an absolute minimum, provide a ‘Project Support Office’ to assist with the project's planning; to monitor progress on the part of the project board; to provide a quality assurance role; and provide an experienced but independent sounding board or mentoring role.
-This support role would enable the umbrella institution to ensure that the project properly represents the host institution's business and organisational objectives and could provide professional advice and support for inexperienced project teams.
-In cases where appropriate organisational support is in place, the adoption of a small-scale project management methodology such as the one proposed above will go someway towards enabling projects to run effectively and to deliver their outputs in terms of time, cost and quality.
+This support role would enable the umbrella institution to ensure that the project properly represents the host institution's business and organizational objectives and could provide professional advice and support for inexperienced project teams.
+In cases where appropriate organizational support is in place, the adoption of a small-scale project management methodology such as the one proposed above will go someway towards enabling projects to run effectively and to deliver their outputs in terms of time, cost and quality.